 Periodontal Disease Treatment Vienna, VA

 Periodontitis, or gum disease, begins with gum inflammation, also known as gingivitis.
-Gingivitis is a common dental issue that is marked by swollen, red, or bleeding gums.
-Many patients with gum inflammation may find that their gums bleed when they brush or floss their teeth.
+Gingivitis is a common dental issue.
+You may have gingivitis if you have swollen, red, or bleeding gums.
+Many patients with gum inflammation find that their gums bleed when they brush or floss their teeth.

-Although a dentist can reverse gingivitis, it is harder to reverse periodontitis.
-Dr. Matthew Gerald offers periodontal disease treatment in his Vienna, VA dental office to our patients.
+Although a dentist can reverse gingivitis, periodontitis is harder to reverse.
+Dr. Matthew Gerald offers periodontal disease treatment in his Vienna, VA dental office.
 Healthy gums support healthy and stable teeth.
-Maintaining the health of your gums is an important part of routine dental care in our Vienna dentist office.
+Maintaining the health of your gums is an important part of routine dental care in our Vienna dental office.

-We work with patients who have chronic gum disease concerns and help them keep their gum health stable between visits to avoid advanced disease and the development of additional dental health concerns.
-Treating gum inflammation and gum disease at our dental practice can help you restore your best smile.
+We work with our patients who have chronic gum disease concerns get the treatments they need.
+Dr. Gerald helps them keep their gum health stable between visits.
+Our team will do everything to help you avoid advanced disease and the development of additional dental health concerns.
+Treating gum inflammation and gum disease at our dental practice can help you restore your best smile!

 Signs of Gum Disease